garylirocks/quickrefs/authentication_and_authorization.markdown

 ![Auth with cookies](images/auth_cookie.png)

-If website A want to access your info stored in website B, it's used to be done in this way:
+If website A wants to access your info stored in website B, it's used to be done in this way:

 ![Pre OAuth](images/auth_pre-oauth.png)